tallnhairydave/LaundryBot/README.md

 * 1 x cable termination method of your choice to join the mains cable back together inside the junction box
 * 3 x cable glands for the junction box (i used 20mm screw down cable glands that I had spare).
 * 2 x 3M Command Strips (or other tape of your choice) to fix the Laundrybot enclosure to the wall.

+**NOTE 31 Jan 2021 - when all connected up and with no load, I see values between 0.03A and 0.05A getting reported back to home assistant. i have yet worked out a solution for this.**

 ## Wiring diagram for the protoboard
 ![wiring diagram](https://github.com/tallnhairydave/LaundryBot/blob/main/photos/fritzing_diagram.png)